-April through June; mid-September through October are the best periods to visit Italy and its incredible cities.
-This is because temperature during these months are comfortable, crowds are less intense than the July and August (with the exception of the Easter period) and the rural colors are rich.
-July through September is when Italy’s holiday spots teem with visitors.
-Hotel prices are usually very high in Florence and Rome around May and June also.
+Between April and June and from mid-September to October are the best periods to visit Italy and its incredible cities.
+This is because the temperature during these months is comfortable, places are less crowded than in the July to August period (with the exception of the Easter period) and there are rich colors in the countryside.
+Between July and September Italy’s holiday spots fill with tourists.
+Hotel prices are usually very high in Florence and Rome during May and June as well.

-In many cities, August appears to be the worst month.
+In many areas, August appears to be the worst month.
 Why is that?
-Aside the fact that August is muggy and hot, many Italians go on vacation for a minimum of 2 weeks in August.
-So many of the restaurants, shops, and hotels that are run family-owned will be closed while they are on vacation.
+Aside from the fact that August is muggy and hot, many Italians go on vacation for a minimum of 2 weeks in August.
+So many of the restaurants, shops, and hotels that are family-owned will be closed while they are on vacation.
 Many Italians head for the beaches, spas, and islands, so these places are absolutely packed.
-If you visit Italy in August, you should have many urban places to yourself.
-Cities like Milan and Turin experience a heavy drop in population during August, so hotels in these cities always offers great discounts in price.
+However, if you visit Italy in August, you should have many urban places to yourself.
+Cities like Milan and Turin experience a heavy drop in population during August, so hotels in these cities always offer great discounts during August.

-Many touristic places and attractions operate on shorter winter hours from late October through Easter.
+Many touristic places and attractions operate on shorter winter hours from late October to Easter.
 Even some hotels will shut down for redecoration or renovation.
-If you will be visiting the city during these months though, It can be possible to reduce the Inconveniences.
-However, kindly note that between November and February, many restaurants that are family-run could close down to take 2 weeks off.
+If you want to visit the city during these months though, it can be possible to reduce the inconveniences.
+However, note that between November and February, many restaurants that are family-run will close to take 2 weeks off.
 Also, beaches and spas may become ghost towns during this period as many of them are seasonal and only open during the warmer months.